Arsfaraway/Arsfaraway/README.md

 ## **<div align="center">  Hi there 👋</div>**

-- 👨‍🎓 I am a 3rd year student of SibSUTIS University in Novosibirsk 🏙️
+- 👨‍🎓 I am a 4rd year student of SibSUTIS University in Novosibirsk 🏙️

-- 🌱 I’m currently learning С++ and C# 🧠
+- 🌱 I’m currently learning C# 🧠

 - 💻 I plan to develop as a backend developer in C# 📈